zant/ost/README.md

 ### ost

-A small parser for ost, a toy c-like programming language
+`ost` is a small C-like programming language focused on scripting and ease of use.